 Using the basal body temperature test for many has given them a more accurate indicator of what is happening with their thyroid.
 This involves taking your temperature on waking where it is at its lowest point of the day, a normal reading being between 36.6 and 36.8 degrees C. Lower than this indicates an underactive thyroid and over this reading a hyperactive one.
 Of the course the best measure of thyroid problems is looking at all presenting symptoms alongside any tests.

-If you suspect you may have a thyroid problem or already have a thyroid problem that you feel is not been successfully treated then you can book me for a free 20 minute Skype consultation to discuss what may work for you.
-Here is a link to the form where you can contact me:
+If you suspect you may have a thyroid problem or already have a thyroid problem that you feel is not being successfully treated and want to address stress factors that may be triggering the underlying problem then you can book a free 'breakthough session'with me to get really clear on the steps you need to take to heal.

 Feedback from a client: